 This deliverable provides inputs from IRSs regarding data handling and accessibility that could contribute to a gap analysis of the dataflows compared to the JERICO-S3 data management plan (DMP), which is useful information for later stages in JERICO where dataflows can be improved.
-This
+This is relevant for both work towards ESFRI and future JERICO-RI efforts, or others (EMODnet, work in ROOSes etc).

-The next step would be to analyse how complete the metadata actually is, and how interoperable it is provided (D6.7 approach), but this was not fully analysed in D6.7.
-The data aggregators, to a large extent, determines how interoperable and reusable the data is, by their recommended metadata and data model/format.
+The next step would be to analyse how complete the metadata actually is (which was not covered in this deliverable), and how interoperable it is (D6.7 approach).
+The D6.7 approach only assessed selected coastal observing platforms from a few PSS and IRS.
+The data aggregators, to a large extent, determine how interoperable and reusable the data is, by their recommended metadata and data model/format.
 In practice, a detailed analysis of metadata revealed that metadata are not complete - more work here is needed.